Skype for Business, Response Groups, Role-based Accounts, and Common-Area Phones

-On this page you can find University-specific documentation about non-person accounts, used for purposes such as common area phones (CAP), role-based accounts, and response groups that answer multiple calls coming to a particular group or departmental phone line.
+On this page you can find documentation about non-person accounts.
+These are used for purposes such as common area phones (CAP), role-based accounts, and response groups that allow multiple users to answer calls coming to a particular group or departmental phone line.

 Notification after a Response Group activation

 Once a Response Group activation is completed, the original requester will be notified.

 If you need to make changes to an account, please email email@example.com with your changes.

 A report is available via Pinnacle that lists all phone numbers by Org ID.